My-master-degree/PED-MC621-vJudge-report-generation-script/README.md

 8. Now, run *python main.py* and open the generated *.csv*.

+  8.1.
+Case you want to see the program logs while it runs, you can run with the verbose argument (*python main.py --verbose*).

 ![Generated CSV](doc/img5.png "Generated CSV")

 Any doubts feel yourself free to reach me out: m228117@dac.unicamp.br